Mission Viejo, California

 What’s in Mission Viejo water?

-These are five of the 21 contaminants analyzed by the Environmental Working Group (ewg.org).
+These are four of the 21 contaminants analyzed by the Environmental Working Group (ewg.org).

 11 of these contaminants are rated as exceeding EWG Health Guidelines.